LGCM-OpenSource/GARSA/README.md

 #### Kinship with correction for admixed populations

-This is a module that is suitable only for users with admixed populations (like the Brazilian population), other populations (like UKBB) can use the regular kinship calculations in the GWAS step using the flag *--make_king*.
+This is a module that is suitable only for users with admixed populations (like the Brazilian population), other populations (like UKBB) can use the regular kinship calculations in the GWAS step using the flag *--make_king* when using GCTA.
+Otherwise, BOLT-LMM will automatically calculate the kinship matrix.
 The input VCF is LD prunned before the start of the kinship calculations.
 In this analysis the kinship values are calculated by the *SNPRelate* library in R and then corrected using PCA for population structure corretion.
 For more details check [Conomos et. al (2016)](https://www.cell.com/ajhg/fulltext/S0002-9297(15)00496-6).

 `python3  GARSA.py kinship -vcf path/to/data.vcf.gz --degree 2`